-MTS provides three kinds of shelters at its bus stops:
+MTS provides three (3) kinds of shelters at its bus stops:

-2.2.A Stand-alone shelters: MTS maintains a contract with a vendor to install shelters at bus stop locations, based primarily on passenger volume.
+2.2.A Stand-alone shelters: MTS maintains a contract with a vendor to install shelters at bus stop locations within jurisdictions that have an agreement with MTS for bus stop furniture.
+Placement is based primarily on passenger volume.
 MTS' current shelter design includes solar-powered lighting that does not require an external power source.
+(Some may still require power due to site-specific conditions.)
 This model is the latest generation of MTS shelter, and replaced all of MTS' original shelters by 2020.